strimzi/strimzi-mqtt-bridge/README.md

 This Kafka topic is defined by a template, `kafka Topic template`.
 However, if the incoming MQTT message's topic does not match any pattern in the ToMaR, the Bridge has a default Kafka topic where the incoming message will be mapped to, known as `messages_default`.

-A valid TOMAR is a JSON file that contains an array of mapping rules.
+A valid ToMaR is a JSON file that contains an array of mapping rules.
 Each mapping rule is a JSON object that contains two properties: `mqttTopic` and `kafkaTopic`.
 The following is an example of a valid TOMAR:

 ```json
 [